nautobot/nautobot/nautobot/docs/additional-features/relationships.md

 ## Relationship Types

 * Many to Many -  where both sides of the relationship connection can be connected to multiple objects. e.g. VLANs can be connected to multiple devices and devices will have multiple VLANs.
 * One to Many - where one side of the connection can only have one object. e.g. where a controller has many supplicants like FEX and parent switch.
-A FEX can be uplinked to one parent switch (in most cases), but the parent switch can have many fex.
+A FEX can be uplinked to one parent switch (in most cases), but the parent switch can have many FEX.
 * One to One - where there can be only one object on either side of the relationship. e.g. a primary VLAN for a site or device.
 It doesn't make sense to have more than 1 'primary' vlan for a device.

 ## Relationship Filters